NanoTools/easy-nano-node/docs/faq.md

 ## Q&A

-### Updating the node
+### Updating
+Updates are done automatically!

-Just enter the install command again:
+But you can always enter the install command again:

 ```
 bash <(curl -s https://raw.githubusercontent.com/nanotools/easy-nano-node/master/install.sh)